Primary

 How does DCD present in Early Years

-• The key factors in early identification of DCD.• The ‘at risk’ indicators for teachers, parents and allied health professionals.
+• The ‘at risk’ indicators for teachers, parents and allied health professionals.

 • DCD characteristics and the importance of personalised intervention strategies.